Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 Clearance maps

-Multi-size agents need more than a hopeful A* query.
-Clearance data makes large units visible to the editor before they wedge themselves into architectural philosophy.
+Multi-size agents need more than single-cell A* assumptions.
+Clearance data makes large units visible to the editor before they enter invalid spaces.

 Flow field overlays

-For RTS and crowd-like movement, repeated shortest-path queries become expensive theater.
+For RTS and crowd-like movement, repeated shortest-path queries get expensive quickly.
 Flow fields give groups a shared direction map instead.

 Why no path diagnostics